-- Speed and Reliability of Transit
+• Speed and Reliability of Transit

-Monitoring changes to speed and reliability

-of bus routes can provide important

-information about when additional transit

-improvements are needed (like BAT lanes)

-and whether implemented projects are

-successful in improving transit performance.

-Tracking speed and reliability is very

-important for people choosing to use transit

-so monitoring this metric is tied closely

-to understanding changes in ridership

-numbers.
+Monitoring changes to speed and reliability of bus routes can provide important information about when additional transit improvements are needed (like BAT lanes) and whether implemented projects are successful in improving transit performance.
+Tracking speed and reliability is very important for people choosing to use transit so monitoring this metric is tied closely to understanding changes in ridership numbers.

+Surveys

-- Transit Rider Satisfaction Surveys Regularly surveying transit riders can provide valuable information on how well the existing transit system is serving transportation needs, as well as how comfortable and convenient it is to ride.
+Regularly surveying transit riders, residents, and employees through on-board surveys or travel surveys can provide valuable information on how well the existing transit system is serving transportation needs, as well as how comfortable and convenient it is to ride.
 Items to ask transit riders could include:

-- " Things that are working well about current transit services

-- " Improvements they would like to see to the transit system

-- " Challenges they experience accessing transit

-- " Needed service changes or new connections they would like to see
+- " Things that are working well about current transit services - " Improvements they would like to see to the transit system - " Challenges they experience accessing transit - " Needed service changes or new connections they would like to see

-• Affordability
+Affordability